 There are many fine high star hotels and restaurants, offering some of the best value for money in Asia.

 A Short History of Angeles City

-Culiat became a barrio of San Fernando, and on December 8, 1829, finally became a separate municipality renamed "El Pueblo de los Angeles" (The Town of the Angels) in honour of its patron saints, "Los Santos Angeles de los Custodios" and its founder, Don Ángel.
-New barrios including Santo Cristo (the poblacion- town proper), Cutcut, Pampang and Pulong Anunas. erged as Clark Special Economic Zone.
+Culiat became a barrio of San Fernando, and on December 8, 1829, finally became a separate municipality renamed "El Pueblo de los Angeles" (The Town of the Angels) in honor of its patron saints, "Los Santos Angeles de los Custodios" and its founder, Don Ángel.
+New barrios including Santo Cristo (the poblacion- town proper), Cutcut, Pampang and Pulong Anunas.

 This was short lived, and governance was transferred to Tarlac when the American forces occupied Angeles and began the American Era, covered in detail in the history of Clark.

 On June 15, 1991, the eruption of Mount Pinatubo - the second-largest volcanic eruption of the twentieth century and the city and surrounds were covered by tons of volcanic ash.